 Vulnerability: Dixton Wood is an area of broadleaved woodland (formerly partially grazed) with a dominance of ash including exceptionally large ancient pollards.
 Limoniscus violaceus is largely dependent on these pollards (for breeding).
-Principal risks to the site's integrity are lack of future replacement pollards (age-class skewed to older generation) and game management practices.
-These issues will be addressed through a Management Agreement with the owner of the site.
-This will include provision for creation of new pollards as well as management of existing resource to prevent loss through senescence and wind-blown.
-(Source: Natura 2000 Standard Data Form - JNCC).
+The principal risks to the site's integrity are lack of future replacement pollards (age-class skewed to older generation) and storm damage to existing trees.
+This site and surrounding land will enter into stewardship this year (2009).
+This will include provision for creation of new pollards as well as management of existing resource to prevent loss through senescence and wind-blow.
+[Source:](#) Natura 2000 Standard Data Form - JNCC and consultation response from Natural England - June 2009.